wlonk/arcadia/arcadia.md

 you have fully recovered it.
 See [Seasons, growth, and change](#seasons-growth-and-change) below.

+### Perception

+Sometimes, you just need to know what another character is thinking.
+You can look into another character's heart and ask one of the questions below one time per session per point of relationship strength you have with them.

+  * Is your character speaking the truth?
+  * What does your character wish I would do?
+  * What does your character intend to do?
+  * How does your character feel about this?
+  * How could I get your character to...?

+They must then answer honestly, and describe how they let it slip:

+  * A gaze
+  * A blush
+  * A word
+  * Something else

+> #### TODO
+>
+> When you read the fairy, there's a totally different list of questions.
+Very
+> particular for the fairy.
+How do you strengthen your relationship with the
+> fairy?
+>
+> The way to make this on the sheet: two slots with three black checkboxes,
+> three with two black and one grey, five with one black and two grey, and a
+> few with three grey.
+When you take an advance that lets you have more
+> intimates, you can black-outline boxes with a pen, allowing you to still
+> pencil-check them as you use them, and then erase at the end of the session.

 ### Gossip

 At the end of every scene, hold a gossip session.
 Go around the table, and each